Q-Master/klassifier/ReadMe.md

  - proc for just a simple proc.

 Methods are checked to contain the first param of the type of current class otherwise they're added as a simple proc.
 Methods which pass all the checks are marked as a virtual and added to vtable (very simple implementation).
+The `=destroy` method marks destructor and correctly supported by class code generator.
+The `=new` method marks constructor.
+The resulting code will be modified to correctly initialize VT of the class.

 ### The *super* macro